dyn4j/dyn4j.github.io/pages/getting-started.md

 Starting with the samples project has a number of benefits:

-* The result is more satisifying because the samples implement keyboard/mouse iteraction and the output is visible (dyn4j itself has no rendering capability)
+* The result is more satisfying because the samples implement keyboard/mouse interaction and the output is visible (dyn4j itself has no rendering capability)
 * The project should compile and run without any modification which allows you to avoid any tooling setup while evaluating the library
 * The project contains a number of common usage scenarios that you could build off of
 * The project allows you to build off of it's simple framework to do POCs much quicker